 Valorant is a team-based, tactical FPS created by Riot Games, and currently has multiple unique characters in the Agent pool for players to choose from.
-Divided into four specific classes — Duelists, Controllers, Sentinels and Initiators — each agent has a specific role in the game.
+Divided into four specific classes — Duelists, Controllers, Sentinels, and Initiators — each agent has a specific role in the game.
 Viper is arguably one of the strongest Controller Agents in the game, but can initially be tough to play.

 Viper's backstory in Valorant involves her being an American chemist.
-She is a part of the Valorant Protocol and reports directly to Brimstone.
+She is a part of the Valorant Protocol team and reports directly to Brimstone.

 To play Viper, players must unlock the Agent first, as she is not immediately available.
 Needless to say, she is not the best choice for a beginner, as it takes a little experience to master using her abilities.
-However, with just a little practice, even a beginner can master Viper and dominate ranked matches.
+However, with just a little practice, a beginner can easily master Viper and dominate matches.

-The current meta in ranked matches is dictated by the number of controllers in a team, or how a team plays around them.
-Viper is a must pick for every team because of her strong utility as a controller.
+The current meta in competitive matches is that games are dictated by the number of Controller Agents in a team, or how a team plays around them.
+Viper is a popular pick for most ranked teams because of her strong set of abilities as a Controller.

 How To Play As Viper — Abilities & Skills